megasnort/camping_selector/README.md

 - **camping_waypoints.gpx**: A file, with camping waypoints
 - **your_route.gpx**: The route you will be following during your travels
 - **20**: The number of kilometers around your route where you want to look for campings.
-This is an generous approximation.
-- **selection_of_campings.gpx**: A file with the waypoints 20km around your route.
+- **selection_of_campings.gpx**: The output file with the waypoints 20km around your route.
 Note that your route is nót included in this file!

 | ![Campings near the route](route.png)
 |:--:|
 | *Only the campings near the route.* |

-However, there are more possibilities
+There are more possibilities because there are more problems: What to do when you cycle through multiple countries, of when your route is divided over multiple GPX files?

 ```
 python camping_selector.py campings_france.gpx,campings_germany.gpx, your_route_part1.gpx,your_route_part2.gpx,your_route_part3.gpx 20 selection_of_campings.gpx 300
 ```

 - **campings_france.gpx,campings_germany.gpx**: Multiple files separated with a comma (without space), with camping waypoints.
 This allows for a cross country route!
 - **your_route_part1.gpx,your_route_part2.gpx,your_route_part3.gpx**: The routes you will be following during your travels, separated with a comma without spaces.
-Always a good idea to split your GPX files per 10.000 lines.
+(Always a good idea to split your GPX files per 10.000 lines).
 - **20**: The number of kilometers around your route where you want to look for campings.
-- **selection_of_campings.gpx**: A file with the waypoints 20km around your route.
+- **selection_of_campings_in_multiple_countries.gpx**: The output file with the waypoints 20km around your route.
 Note that your route is nót included in this file!